 This grant provides boards with funding for programs, services, and/or equipment for students with special education needs.
-Boards may use the grant only for special education, and must save any unspent funding to use for special education in a future school year.
+Boards may use the grant only for special education, and must set aside any unspent funding to use for special education in a future school year.
 There is flexibility in how they may use some of the individual allocations within the grant, as long as the funds are spent on special education.
-The grant, which is projected to total about \$2.72 billion in 2015-16, is made up of six allocations:
+The grant, which is projected to total about \$3.01 billion in 2018-19, is made up of six allocations:

-Allocation 2015-16 Amount
+Allocation 2018-19 Amount

-Special Education per Pupil Amount (SEPPA) \$1,401.8 million
+Special education per pupil amount (SEPPA) \$1.52 billion

-High Needs Amount (HNA) \$1050.0 million
+Differentiated special education needs amount (formerly high needs amount) \$1.13 billion

-Special Equipment Amount \$93.7 million
+Special equipment amount \$106.6 million

-Other allocations \$176.3 million
+Other \$252.3 million

-Total \$2,721.8 million
+Total \$3.01 billion

-• The Special Education per Pupil Amount provides every board with foundational funding toward the cost of special education supports.
+- The special education per pupil amount provides every board with foundational funding toward the cost of special education supports.
 It is calculated using a board's total enrolment and a per-pupil amount.
 There are different per-pupil amounts for kindergarten to Grade 3 pupils, Grade 4 to 8 pupils, and Grade 9 to 12 pupils.
-The per-pupil amounts in the earlier grades are higher to direct more funding towards early intervention.

-- Based on consultations with stakeholders, the ministry last year introduced a new model for allocating the High Needs Amount (HNA).
-Recognizing the variation across boards in the share of students with special education needs, the nature of the needs, and boards' ability to meet them, the new model aims to better align the allocation with boards' needs and resources.
-This new model will be phased in over four years to replace the previous formula and in 2015-16 this will represent about 50% of the High Needs Amount allocation.
-The new model, which will be fully phased in by 2017-18, is based on three components: a statistical model that utilizes demographic data at the postal code level to predict special education need; a calculation that considers several indicators for a board, including special education data on programs and services, students' participation in EQAO testing and academic achievement, and distance from urban centres; and a fixed amount for each board aimed at developing collaborative and integrated approaches. - Under the Special Equipment Amount, each board receives a base amount plus a per-pupil amount, which together may be used to buy computers, software and other equipment for students with special education needs in line with funding guidelines.
-In addition, boards may submit claims to recover the costs, less a deductible, of other equipment recommended by a qualified professional for a student with specific special education needs. - The other allocations of the grant are the Special Incidence Portion for students who require more than two full-time staff to address their health and safety needs and those of others at their school, the Facilities Amount for providing instruction in a care, treatment, custody or correctional facility, and an amount to support board-level expertise in applied behavioural analysis.
-Additional details can be found in the Technical paper available on the ministry's website.
+The per-pupil amounts in the earlier grades are higher to direct more funding towards early intervention. - Recognizing the variation across boards in the share of students with special education needs, the nature of the needs, and boards' ability to meet them, the differentiated special education needs amount (DSENA) aims to better align the allocation with boards' needs and resources.
+In 2018-19, a new multi-disciplinary supports amount is being added as new component to DSENA, which will support increased special education programs and services. - Under the special equipment amount, each board receives a base amount plus a per-pupil amount, which together may be used to buy computers, software and other equipment for students with special education needs in line with funding guidelines.
+In addition, boards may submit claims to recover the costs, less a deductible, of other equipment recommended by a qualified professional for a student with specific special education needs. - The other allocations of the grant are the special incidence portion for students who require more than two full-time staff to address their health and safety needs and those of others at their school, the care, treatment, custody, and correctional amount (previously named the facilities amount) for providing instruction in a care, treatment, custody or correctional facility, and an amount to support board-level expertise in applied behavioural analysis.
+Additional details can be found in the technical paper available on the ministry's website.